Flare576/git-clone/README.md

   - Is it different for each OS?
 Are there systems which don't have this concept?
 How does git proper handle this?
 - Add tests
-- Verify that username-specific .gitconfig exists in root before updating project's